kaygundraka/Dokevi-Network/README.md

 ## Installation

-This repository include vs-2017 static library project. just, you build the project.
+This repository includes vs-2017 static library project. just, you build the project.

 ## Simple Guide

 ### Step 0 : Install library and build project

- The Dokevi-Network use iocp tcp interface in windows platform.
+ The Dokevi-Network uses iocp tcp interface in windows platform.
 If you build the project, you build the dokevi static lib project. you can get header files and static lib files.
 You have to link library to your project.

 ### Step 1 : How to create connection class?